BAP AI Tutor Smart Importer Privacy Policy

 | Personally identifiable information | Your BAP account email address and, when available from your account profile, display name. | Show which BAP account is connected and associate imported materials with the correct user account. |

-| Authentication information | Firebase authentication tokens used to authenticate requests from the extension to BAP; LMS session cookies or tokens that the LMS already set in your browser, captured only at the moment of an authenticated import.
+| Authentication information | Supabase access and refresh tokens used to authenticate requests from the extension to BAP; LMS session cookies or tokens that the LMS already set in your browser, captured only at the moment of an authenticated import.
 The extension never sees, stores, or transmits your BAP password or your LMS password. | Connect the extension to your BAP account after you sign in on the BAP web app, and re-authenticate to your LMS during imports you initiated. |

-| Personal communications | Supported LMS discussion-topic information — topic titles, descriptions, counts, URLs, and due dates — when those items appear on a supported LMS discussion page and the user imports them. | Organize course discussion materials in BAP when they are part of the user's course workspace. |
+| Personal communications | Supported LMS discussion-topic information (topic titles, descriptions, counts, URLs, and due dates) when those items appear on a supported LMS discussion page and the user imports them. | Organize course discussion materials in BAP when they are part of the user's course workspace. |

-| User activity | Extension import actions, items the user selected for import, the active supported LMS tab URL, and LMS download events observed by Chrome's downloads API during explicit imports or while the user has enabled optional LMS download auto-upload. | Route import commands to the correct tab, show progress, prevent duplicate imports, and process the files the user selected. |
+| User activity | Extension import actions, items you selected for import, the active supported LMS tab URL, page-review actions, the current source URL, the chosen private course context, and LMS download events observed by Chrome's downloads API only while an explicit import job is active. | Route import commands to the correct tab, show progress, prevent duplicate imports, and process the materials you selected. |

 6. Data We Do Not Collect